What Sets Us Apart?

 Drs.
-Scott, Whitsitt and Wymore develop relationships built on trust by practicing conservative dentistry, which means we’ll make sure you understand all of your options and respect any decisions you make.
+Scott and Whitsitt develop relationships built on trust by practicing conservative dentistry, which means we’ll make sure you understand all of your options and respect any decisions you make.
 We are your partners in the movement toward optimal oral health and whole-body wellness.

 Why should I go to the dentist regularly?